 - Endocrine disease: acromegaly, phaeochromocytoma, diabetes mellitus (maternal diabetes can also have an adverse effect on the developing fetal heart), hyperthyroidism, hypothyroidism.

-- Connective tissue disorders: systemic sclerosis (may cause myocarditis or pericardial effusion), rheumatoid arthritis (can cause pericardial effusion, valvulitis and myocardial fibrosis), systemic lupus erythematosus (is associated with pericarditis, hypertension, an increased risk of coronary heart disease and Libman-Sacks endocarditis).
+- Connective tissue disorders: systemic sclerosis (may cause myocarditis or pericardial effusion), rheumatoid arthritis (can cause pericardial effusion, valvulitis and myocardial fibrosis), SLE (is associated with pericarditis, hypertension, an increased risk of coronary heart disease and Libman-Sacks endocarditis).

 - Infections: acute viral infection (especially Coxsackie B), South American trypanosomiasis (Chagas' disease), hepatitis B, HIV infection.